 FABULA LITERATURE FESTIVAL; established in 2003 under the auspices of Beletrina, the purpose of the festival is popularizing literature and literary authors.
-With a combination of most recognizable Slovene and esteemed international authors whose works get published in Slovene especially for the festival, Fabula has over the years anchored itself among the key cultural events in Slovenia and is also well-covered by the media. (festival-fabula.org)
+International authors, whose works get published in Slovenian especially for the festival, are a combination of esteemed authors who are well known among Slovenian readers and fresh international stars who haven't been translated before.
+Over the years Fabula has anchored itself among the key cultural events in Slovenia and is also well-covered by the media. (festival-fabula.org)